Tiered Mentoring

 Incoming tiered mentoring students will be paired with a graduate student, a faculty mentor and a tiered mentoring student from the previous year (if applicable).
 The faculty member and graduate student will direct the overall research project, and initially will provide a good deal of instruction to the tiered mentoring student.
 As time progresses, the tiered mentoring student will become more and more independent as they evolve into their own role within the research group.
 The overall development of the tiered mentoring student should follow four general levels (adapted from Miller, 2002): (1) undergraduates with limited experience will depend on the faculty/graduate student for direction, (2) with experience the undergraduates will move toward independence with the faculty/graduate student mentors as their guide; (3) faculty, graduate student and undergraduates will become collaborators, all making contributions to the research endeavor; and finally (4) the faculty, graduate student and undergraduate will learn from each other as colleagues.

-Fall 2023 Tiered Mentoring Research Opportunities
+Fall 2024 Tiered Mentoring Projects

 Sum07-5.jpg